veroeb/proyecto-asistente-cursos-2024/README.md

 1. https://pre-commit.com/

-# Testing the Text Correction Endpoint
+# 📝Testing the Text Correction Endpoint 📝

 1- Navigate to the flaskr folder using the command:
   ```